-ASTM E2160-04(2018) Standard Test Method For Heat Of Reaction Of Thermally Reactive Materials By Differential Scanning Calorimetry
+ASTM E2160-04(2018) Standard Test Method for Heat of Reaction of Thermally Reactive Materials by Differential Scanning Calorimetry

-This standard contributes to the Sustainable Development Goal 9 - Industry, Innovation and Infrastructure: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.
+This standard contributes to the UN Sustainable Development Goal 9 - Industry, Innovation and Infrastructure: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.

-The composition of the Committee and the Working Group responsible for the formulation of this standard is given in Annex B.
+The composition of the Committee responsible for the formulation of this standard is given in Annex B.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, in reporting the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical-values (second revision)’.
-The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.
+In reporting the result of a test or analysis made in accordance with this standard, if the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 'Rules for rounding off numerical values (second revision)'.

 Indian Standard